olsonben/cancer-not-cancer/README.md

 1. ~~Should I have seperate READMEs for the back and front ends?~~
 2. How to choose the next image?
-3. Who can add users, images, and archive?
+3. ~~Who can add users, images, and archive?        :: enabled: admins, uploaders, pathologists~~
 4. ~~How does credentialling work?                  :: Google OAuth2~~
-5. How do we add users and images?
-    - Users: admin can add users?
-Do we need a UI for that?
-    - Images: anyone (validated) can add images?
-Again, do we need a UI (yes, that gets painful FAST)?